Making an application

 This is your chance to really show us who you are and what value you can add to our organisation.
 You’ll be asked to record your responses to questions which are designed to find out how well you might fit in with our culture and values and to see if you can demonstrate the behaviours we’re looking for.

 Be yourself and be honest.
-We want to understand who you are and what value you will add to our organisation.
-There is no point in simply telling us what you think we want to hear as our assessors will know if it isn’t an authentic response.
+There is no point in simply telling us what you think we want to hear as our assessors are likely to know if it isn’t an authentic response.
 We want to hire talented individuals who fit with our vision for the future and have the potential to succeed within Network Rail, so it’s important that you be yourself and talk to us about your strengths and passions.

 Be engaging and enthusiastic!
 We are not only interested in your skills and previous experience but also your enthusiasm, passion and what motivates you at work, so make sure you put this across.